Expressions and their Resolving

 As part of the expression we see a fomula that must be calculated and formatted first:

-For this purpose, the value of the "Net price" column is multiplied by a factor derived from the value of the "Sales tax" column.
+At first, the value of the [Net price] column is multiplied by a factor derived from the value of the [Sales tax] column.
 The result is formatted with decimal point and two decimal places for output.
-This value is embedded in a string that starts with "Only today: ", then comes the formatted number, then at the end is " Euro!".

-This will be the output file:
+And this will be the resulting output file:

 You can find more about getting CSV field contents at CSV Field Access.